syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 ![Year cell customization Date Range Picker](images/customizations/yearcell_customization.png)

 >**NOTE**
-* Priority order
-* If we give disable dates and set disable dates decoration, decoration will be applied to takes as first priority.
-* If we set today date decoration, decoration will be applied to takes as second priority.
-* If we give trailing and leading dates and set leading or trailing dates decoration, takes as last priority.
+* Cell decoration will be rendered in this order disable dates, today date, trailing and leading dates and dates decoration based on the given decoration.

 ## See also